RogueEdit/pyRogue/README.md

 We will not use the tool 24/7 - this means we will not see when it breaks due to changes on PokeRoGue's site.
 Please report on our discord or GitHub whenever you cannot finish any action.

+**IMPORTANT**
+When you encounter multiple 403 Forbiddens - it's usually not on us.
+Retry to a later point or contact us to rebuild a new header seed file.
+We programmed a hotfix method in for this case.

 ## FAQ

 - How do i revert my changes?